MLB Sunday Leadoff

 MLB Sunday Leadoff is the branding used for broadcasts of Major League Baseball (MLB) games that primarily are held on Sunday afternoon.
-It was originally produced by NBC Sports for the streaming service Peacock from 2022 to 2023 and again from 2026 to 2028, with one game each season simulcast on NBC.
-It was NBC Sports' first national MLB package since 2000.
-In 2024 and 2025, MLB Sunday Leadoff was produced by MLB Local Media for The Roku Channel, and is also available blackout free on MLB.tv.
+In 2026, NBC Sports produces these broadcasts for air on Peacock, NBCSN, and NBC.
+NBC Sports previously produced games for Peacock from 2022 to 2023, with one game each season simulcast on NBC.
+In 2024 and 2025, MLB Sunday Leadoff was produced by MLB Local Media for The Roku Channel and was also available nationwide on MLB.tv.